sjstoelting/ezSQL/readme.txt

 =======================================================================

+Because all my changes have been merged into ezSQL, please see https://github.com/sjstoelting/ezSQL3/pull/1 for further information, you should now use the original ezSQL sources from https://github.com/ezSQL/ezSQL.

 Change Log:

 3.07 - Added the new class ezSQL_mysql to use mysqli.
 To update existing projects, just change the class you are using from ezSQL_mysql to ezSQL_mysqli.
 This class is downward compatible to ezSQL_mysql, but is able to use prepared statements.